 Anna – profile

-I am a 3rd year PhD student in the Department of Life Sciences where I study tissue regeneration using zebrafish as a model organism.
+I am a third year PhD student in the Department of Life Sciences where I study tissue regeneration using zebrafish as a model organism.
 I come from the Czech Republic where I completed the International Baccalaureate program before coming to London to study here at Imperial.
 Whenever I have some time, I love to go play ultimate frisbee with my friends or explore London’s never-ending supply of fantastic restaurants!

 Interview with Anna